 The comprehensive exhibition surveys nearly all of Simmons’s major series, including the iconic Walking & Lying Objects, begun in 1987, which features dancers wearing larger-than-life props as costumes that hide their torsos but reveal their legs.
 The poses create personified objects and objectified people, demonstrating how our culture defines, fetishizes, and flattens bodies—especially the female body—and material things.
 For one of her latest bodies of work, How We See (2015–ongoing), Simmons hired makeup artists to paint open eyes on her sitters’ closed eyelids.
 Inverting her usual practice by making real people appear uncannily artificial, Simmons addresses what she describes as “our longings, yearnings, and vulnerabilities” within the often-superficial world of social media.

 Laurie Simmons: Big Camera/Little Camera is organized by the Modern Art Museum of Fort Worth, where it is curated by Andrea Karnes, senior curator.

 The exhibition is presented in the Griffin Galleries of Contemporary Art on the museum’s fourth floor.

 A major scholarly catalogue, copublished by the Modern in Fort Worth and DelMonico Books·Prestel, accompanies the exhibition.

-Generous support for Laurie Simmons: Big Camera/Little Camera is provided by Marilyn and Larry Fields, Vicki and Bill Hood, and Susan D. Goodman and Rodney Lubeznik.
+Generous support for Laurie Simmons: Big Camera/Little Camera is provided by Marilyn and Larry Fields, One Bennett Park, Vicki and Bill Hood, and Susan D. Goodman and Rodney Lubeznik.